Alexander technique, although usually involving touch, can also be taught through online lessons

 ‘I have been learning Alexander Technique online from Mireille since lockdown began.
 It’s been a wonderful journey.
 As I have hypermobility, I have many habits which, in the long run, make my joints achy.
 I have found these lessons have taught me techniques to lessen the stress and aches.
 Mireille gives excellent verbal cues which helped me visualize what my body should be doing.
 It’s been a joy to work with her!
 Now that I’m back to work, I hope to use these techniques to be more comfortable in my everyday work life.’
 Heidi

-Examples of what Alexander Technique on-line lessons can address:
+Alexander Technique on-line lessons can address:

 - Movement.
 Do you move as freely as you would like?
 Does pain interfere with you taking exercise?
 What can we change about how you move to make it more comfortable?
 You may only be able to cope with a tiny amount of movement each day, or you may run marathons, but different movement inputs can be helpful for everyone.
 Alexander Technique excels at finding different ways of movement that help you to feel at ease and reduce pain.